-Safety Event Recorded on the data collection forms Reported on the NIS AEM Report Form to Pfizer Safety within 1 Business Day / 3 Calendar Days ^a of Awareness SAE All All ^b Non-serious AE All None Scenarios involving exposure during breastfeeding, medication error, overdose, misuse, extravasation, lack All (regardless of whether associated with an AE) All (regardless of whether associated with an AE/ SAE) Note: Any associated AE is reported together of efficacy with the exposure scenario.
-Scenarios involving EDP All AE or SAEs associated with EDP and EDP associated with All SAEs ^b associated with EDP and EDP associated with off-label use (e.g., use in pediatric patients)
+Safety Event Recorded on the data collection forms Reported on the NIS AEM Report Form to Pfizer Safety within 1 Business Day / 3 Calendar Days ^a of Awareness SAE All All ^b Non-serious AE All None Scenarios involving exposure during breastfeeding, medication error, overdose, misuse, extravasation, lack of efficacy All (regardless of whether associated with an AE) All (regardless of whether associated with an AE/ SAE) Note: Any associated AE is reported together with the exposure scenario.
+Scenarios involving EDP All AE or SAEs associated with EDP Notification of EDP alone (ie, not associated with an AE) is not required when the study population is pregnant women.
+All SAEs ^b associated with EDP Notification of EDP alone (ie, not associated with an SAE) is not required when the study population is pregnant women.
+Scenarios involving occupational/environmental exposure Not applicable All (regardless of whether associated with an AE/SAE)

-Table 5.
+Table 6.
 Safety Event Reporting Requirements